johnsonjh/VEDIT/README.md

-This is the source code for **VEDIT** ⧸ **VEDIT‑PLUS** for CP/M, version 2.33b (04/27/87), the commercial text editing system and text-oriented programming language, produced by Theodore Green and Greenview Data Inc. (formerly CompuView Products, Inc.) of Ann Arbor, Michigan.
+This is the source code for **VEDIT** ⧸ **VEDIT‑PLUS** for CP/M, version 2.33b (04/27/87), the commercial text editing system and (TECO-derived) text-oriented programming language, produced by Theodore Green and Greenview Data Inc. (formerly CompuView Products, Inc.) of Ann Arbor, Michigan.

 This incarnation of VEDIT was created in 1979 and was commercially supported until 1988 (when it was superseded by VEDIT 3) and is the